epigen/atacseq_pipeline/README.md

     - MultiQC report generation (multiqc)
 - Quantification
     - consensus region set generation
-    - consensus region set annotation (uropa using regulatory build and gencode as refernce, and homer)
     - read count and peak support quantification of the consensus region set across samples, yielding a count and a support matrix with dimensions regions X samples
+- Annotation
+    - consensus region set annotation (UROPA using regulatory build and gencode as refernce, and HOMER)
 - Snakemake report generation for workflow statistics, documentation, reproducibility and result presentation using the same structure as the result files.

-# Results (TODO: integrate into Features)
+# Results (TODO: update and integrate into Features)
 Project directory structure:
 - all: Downstream analysis results of the whole data, including consensus region set and region annotation
 - atacseq_hub: genome browser track files (.bigWig) for each sample